oneminch/Notes/SQL.md

 #### `DELETE`

-- Used to remove data from a database table.
+- Used to remove records from a database table.

 ```sql
 DELETE FROM table_name